 But what I do know about is what it’s like to live in Europe.
 And, with this in mind, I decided to take inspiration from the broadcaster and journalist Alistair Cooke, who presented a weekly 15-minute radio programme for the BBC World Service between 1946 and 2004 called Letter from America.
-It was listened to by millions, providing fascinating insight into American life and times to people in Britain and across the Commonwealth.
+It was listened to by

 Not one to shy away from innovation or controversy, Cooke – among many other things – introduced us to television, lauded the immigrants who have shaped America, profiled The Marx Brothers, investigated JFK’s ‘ailments’ and launched a debate on gun control.